imranfadhil/pp_portfolio/02_VOLVE/README.md

 This notebook focuses on consolidating disparate data sources into a unified and analysis-ready format.

 *   **Well Log Loading**: Loaded and aggregated well log data from multiple LAS files for the key wells in the Volve field.
 *   **Core Data Integration**: Imported Routine Core Analysis (RCA) data (porosity and permeability) from Excel files for wells `15-9-19-A` and `15-9-19-BT2`.
-The core data was carefully depth-matched and merged with the log data.
+The core data was depth-matched and merged with the log data.
 *   **Facies Data Integration**: Processed and merged lithofacies interpretations from Excel files to provide geological context.
 *   **Project Creation**: All consolidated data was saved into a single `quick-pp` project file (`VOLVE.qppp`), ensuring streamlined and consistent data access for all subsequent analysis steps.